canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 This document begins with information on the required hardware and then moves on to a general description of Ubuntu installation, details on how to install and configure MAAS, and how to test your MAAS installation.
-Appendixes cover more esoteric topics, including how to add support for i386 (32-bit) images and how to set up advanced network configurations.
+Appendixes cover more esoteric topics, including how to add support for CPU architectures other than x86-64 and how to set up advanced network configurations.

 Figure 1 illustrates the overall configuration that this document will help